AdamMorgan778/CASA0018-Apple-Classification/README.md

 ## MobileNetV2 Neural Architecture
 MobileNetV2 was designed with resource constrained environments such as embedded devices and mobile phones.
 The neural architecture is as follows:

-Inverted Residuals: This design, a variation of residual connections in ResNet, reverses the order of bottleneck and wider layers.
+1. Inverted Residuals: This design, a variation of residual connections in ResNet, reverses the order of bottleneck and wider layers.
 Inverted residuals consist of an expansion layer, which increases channels, a depthwise convolutional layer for capturing spatial information, and a projection layer, which reduces channels while preserving spatial resolution.
 This results in reduced computational complexity and enhanced information flow.

-Linear Bottlenecks: By omitting ReLU activation from the bottleneck layers' end, MobileNetV2 preserves crucial information that might otherwise be lost, ensuring predictive accuracy.
-This results in a compact and efficient model that can still learn complex patterns, striking an ideal balance between efficiency and performance.
+2. Linear Bottlenecks: By omitting ReLU activation from the bottleneck layers' end, MobileNetV2 preserves crucial information that might otherwise be lost, ensuring predictive accuracy.
+This results in a compact and efficient model that can still learn complex patterns, striking an good balance between efficiency and performance.

-Depthwise Separable Convolutions: MobileNetV2 leverages "depthwise separable convolutions" to minimize computational complexity compared to standard convolutions.
+3. Depthwise Separable Convolutions: MobileNetV2 leverages "depthwise separable convolutions" to minimize computational complexity compared to standard convolutions.
 By breaking down the convolution operation into depthwise and pointwise (1x1) convolutions, the network simplifies the process and cuts down on required computations, creating a more efficient and lightweight architecture.

 <img width="251" alt="MobileNetV2" src="https://user-images.githubusercontent.com/73647889/232118629-3c9b290b-a688-4ebb-bcce-d3648d6fc532.png">